kenliew728/School_District_Analysis/README.md

 ![District Summary(After)](https://user-images.githubusercontent.com/70525492/94961370-21a7b800-04ba-11eb-9165-63bf1ed7f72c.png)

 ### *School Summary*
-1. The school summaries for each school, with the exception of Thomas High School, were not affected with the ninth grade replacement to NaN.
+1. The school summaries for each school, with the exception of Thomas High School, were not affected with the ninth grader scores were replaced with NaN.

 - School summary before replacment
   ![school_summary_before](https://user-images.githubusercontent.com/70525492/94962089-7f88cf80-04bb-11eb-9a22-dfda4331752b.png)